Kaitou-3D/ShokoCulturedRenamer/README.md

+# WARNING: This repo is currently targeting the DAILY branch of Shoko.
+USE AT YOUR OWN RISK!!!!!

+# Kaitou3D's custom renamer for Shoko server
+Goals pretty simple: Organize Movies, Series and R-18 content for a local instance of Shoko.
+Currently the repo is tracking with the Daily updates of Shoko, so use at your own risk.

 # Sample Plugins For Shoko
 Honestly, the name is pretty self-explanatory.
 Shoko has a plugin system, and these are here to help you get started and show off some useful tricks.